EricssonResearch/dnt/doc/notification.md

 It is also possible to use the standard DetNet PRF/PEF functionalities for the notification messages as well, but in most cases a simple sequence number based elimination is enough.
 An example receiver script is available in the */json_receiver* directory.

-In some cases (for example in ?ininet) multiple nodes have the same hostname.
+In some cases (for example in Mininet) multiple nodes have the same hostname.
 For this case R2DTWO has a command line parameter *-h* which overrides the hostname for the notification messages.

 ## Related telnet commands